 Expressing Emotion Considerately

-Getting choked up or a little teary-eyed when is certainly understandable.
+Visitations, funerals, and memorial services are intended to provide a healthy platform for members of the community to openly mourn and outwardly express emotion.
+Getting choked up or a little teary-eyed is certainly understandable.
 With that being said, guests should not lose sight of the fact that they are there to comfort the bereaved, not to receive support for their own grief.

 Someone who becomes overly emotional should politely excuse themself from the gathering and return once they have regained their composure.
 Others will understand.